 Soak it for a few hours then rinse it.
 If it’s still very bloody, mix a new batch of salt water, and repeat.
 Twice is usually good.
 Remember, you’ll never get all the blood out.

 After a final rinse, slice it into strips about 3/8 inch or so.
-You are ready to fry them up, or place the strips on wax paper on a baking sheet, and freeze them.
+You are ready to fry them up, or place the strips on wax paper or silicone baking mats on a baking sheet, and freeze them.
 The silicone mats make them super easy to remove from the tray.
 Once they are frozen, I’ll take the solid strips and vacuum seal them in serving size portions (3-4 slices for and individual serving) – which are perfect for a lunch of liver and onions at a moments notice.
 If you vacuum seal them, I’ve had them last for over a year and they still taste just as great!
 Though I usually eat them much sooner – but sometimes things can get lost in the freezer!